 CHAPTER 2 ADMINISTRATIVE 244.
-Communicable Diseases Page: 4 of 4 Revision Date: 1/2017 Review Date: 1/2019
+Communicable Diseases Page: 5 of 6 Revision Date: 2/2019 Review Date: 1/2020

-- 3. Medical staff will confirm the disease as soon as possible to determine the level of contagiousness.
-Medical staff will notify the on-duty Supervisor. - 4.
-If it is determined that the inmate is contagious, the on-duty Supervisor will initiate a "Contact Investigation" to assist the Public Health Department. - 5.
-The Jail Operations Lieutenant is responsible for notifying support staff, contractors or any other related department that may have been exposed.
-This should be done in a timely fashion. - 6.
-The goal of a contact investigation is to identify all persons who have been in contact with the inmate or source.
-The inmate may not be the original source. - 7.
-The on-duty Supervisor will provide medical staff and the Public Health Department with the names of all the inmates that were housed with the source since intake and the names of the deputies that may have been exposed. - 8.
+- 7. The on-duty Supervisor will provide medical staff and the Public Health Department with the names of all the inmates that were housed with the source since intake and the names of the deputies that may have been exposed. - 8.
 The Contracts Management Lieutenant will work in conjunction with medical staff and the Public Health Department to identify which contacts are close and which are high risk.